asaecs2/news-buddy/README.md

 # news-buddy

-The code implements a news recommendation and discussion system using Python.
-It begins by allowing the user to input a specific news topic of interest.
-The system then retrieves relevant articles from a specified source using the News API.
-The text data is cleaned and preprocessed for analysis.

-To determine the relevance of the articles, the code utilizes BERT, a language model that encodes the user's query and the titles of the articles.
-Cosine similarity is calculated between the query and each article's title, resulting in similarity scores.
+The project involves the following components:

+1. News Articles Retrieval:
+   - Utilizes the News API to fetch top headlines from a specific news source (in this case, 'google-news-in').
+   - The user provides a search query, and the script collects relevant articles based on that query.

+2. Text Processing and Embedding:
+   - Implements data cleaning and preprocessing functions to remove special characters and convert text to lowercase.
+   - Utilizes the BERT model and its associated tokenizer to encode the user's search query and article titles into numerical embeddings.

+3. Similarity Calculation:
+   - Utilizes the cosine similarity metric to calculate the similarity scores between the user's query and each article title.
+   - Sorts the articles based on the similarity scores to identify the most relevant ones.

+4. Chatbot Integration:
+   - Implements a Chat class that uses the OpenAI API for generating responses to user messages.
+   - Enables users to interact with a coding tutor bot by asking queries related to the recommended articles.

+5. User Interface:
-The top-ranking articles are presented to the user, along with their titles and URLs.
-A chatbot, powered by OpenAI, engages in discussions with the user about the articles.
-The chatbot generates responses based on the conversation history.
+   - Presents the top recommended articles to the user, including their titles and URLs.

-The user can ask questions or provide comments about each article, and the chatbot responds accordingly.
-The user can continue the discussion or move to the next recommended article.
-The loop continues until the user chooses to exit the program or completes the discussion for all the articles.

-Overall, the code offers personalized news recommendations and an interactive discussion feature, enhancing the user's engagement and experience with news articles.
+   - Facilitates user interaction by allowing them to ask queries or proceed to the next article.

+Overall, this project combines news article retrieval, text processing, similarity calculation, and chatbot integration to provide users with relevant articles based on their search queries.